-The final stage of the online application will ask you to complete some additional sections, including providing two referees (references will be taken before the final interview, so please ensure referees are aware that they will be contacted), and details of other commitments and Conflicts of Interest.
-Once complete, you will be asked to make a final submission of your application.
+In the final stage of the online application, you will be asked to complete some additional sections, including providing two referees (references will be taken before the final interview, so please ensure referees are aware that they will be contacted), and details of other commitments and Conflicts of Interest.
+Once complete, you can make a final submission of your application.
 Once submitted, you cannot retrieve your application to make any further amends so ensure you are happy that it is fully complete.
 Please also allow yourself sufficient time to complete the process, particularly if you are unfamiliar with online recruitment processes.
 We would also strongly recommend that you submit your application well in advance of the deadline, to allow sufficient time to deal with any issues you may encounter which require support from the GatenbySanderson team.

 We regret that late applications will not be accepted.

-Your online application must be made by no later than 12.00 noon on Friday 9th April.
+Your online application must be made by no later than 1pm on Friday 9 June.

 4. Situational Judgement Test

-Once the closing date has passed, you will receive an email from GatenbySanderson on Monday 12th April, providing you with a unique link to a situational judgement test (SJT).
+Once the closing date has passed, GatenbySanderson will send you an email on Monday 12 June, providing you with a unique link to a situational judgement test (SJT).

 In this this test you will be presented with a number of situations that a Panel Member at the NMC may experience, similar to those in the realistic role preview.
 There is no time limit for the questions.
 For each situation you will be presented with four options, detailing actions that you might take to respond to the situation.
 You will be asked which of the four options you would be MOST likely to take, and which option you would be LEAST likely to take.

-For all of the situations you will be asked to imagine that you are a Panel Member at the NMC.
+For all of the situations you should imagine that you are a Panel Member at the NMC.

-You are required to complete the SJT by 12 noon on Wednesday 21st April.
-Please allow time to complete this as part of your application, candidates who do not complete the SJT by the given deadline cannot be progressed, no exceptions can be made.
+You are required to complete the SJT by 1pm on Monday 19 June.
+Please allow time to complete this as part of your application; candidates who do not complete the SJT by the given deadline cannot be progressed, no exceptions can be made.

 If the number of applications are exceptionally high, additional online assessments may be introduced at this stage.

-The highest scoring applicants from the SJT and competency based question stages will progress to interview.
 The final stage of the process is a competency-based interview with GatenbySanderson and the NMC.
 This 1 hour interview will be held virtually online.
-Interviews will take place between Monday 24th May and Friday 11th June.
-Where indicated on the website, please indicate any dates during this period when you are not available.
+Interviews will take place between Monday 14th August and Friday 8th September.
+Where indicated on the application form, please indicate any dates during this period when you are not available.

-Following the completion of interviews, successful candidates will be notified from 24th June, with a recommendation to Council for appointment in July 2021, with induction training to follow later in the year.
+Following the completion of interviews, we will notify successful candidates from 18th September, with induction training to take place later in the year.

 We will deal with your application as quickly as possible (timings above are indicative).

-Once you have submitted your application through the website, its receipt will be acknowledged.
-Once your application has been submitted, you will receive an automatic acknowledgement.
-If you do not receive this, after checking your spam, please contact please contact GatenbySanderson at firstname.lastname@example.org BEFORE the deadline for applications.
-If you contact us after the deadline, we will not be able to accept your application.
+Once you have submitted your application through the website, we will acknowledge its receipt.
+If you do not receive this, after checking your spam, please contact GatenbySanderson at firstname.lastname@example.org BEFORE the deadline for applications.
+If you contact us after the deadline, we may be unable to accept your application.

 Once all applications and SJTs are complete, we will commence the assessment process.
 We will begin by scoring the SJT, and progressing only the highest scoring applicants to the assessment of online competency-based questions.
 This will mean that candidates who do not pass the SJT assessment will not have their competency responses graded.
 Due to the anticipated volume of applications we regret that we are unable to offer individual feedback to candidates who do not meet the required score on the SJT, and only limited feedback will be available for those who have their competency-based questions assessed.